Overview

 Work request settings on the Settings page can only be configured by Super Users.

-These are global settings that will apply to all work request portals, including your global portal and location-based portals.
+For customers with multiple locations, these settings that will apply to all work request portals, including your global portal and location-based portals.

 Work Requester Settings